Are SMART Goals Dumb?

 - My goals are aligned with the organization’s top priorities for this year.

-Now, when you really think about what this analysis is saying, a few things should jump out at you.
+A few things should jump out at you about what this analysis tells us.
 First, issues related to SMART objectives do not appear on this list.
 Whether goals were achievable, measurable, realistic, etc. had no unique predictive power in this analysis.
 In fact, when we conducted a separate correlation analysis, we found that the question about SMART objectives (i.e. “We use SMART Goals as our goal setting process.”) had no meaningful correlation with employees achieving great things.

-Another insight from the regression analysis is that goals need to be much more than just words on a little form.
-For a goal to help people achieve great things, that goal has to leap off the paper.
+Another insight from the regression analysis is that goals need to be much more than just words written down on a piece of paper.
+A goal that will really push us to achieve great things has to leap off the page.
 It has to be so vividly described that people can feel how great it will be to achieve it.
 It has to sing to them, to touch the deepest recesses of their brain.
 When’s the last time your goals did that?

-What this study identifies is a need for an entirely new process (something beyond SMART objectives).
-In our latest book, Hundred Percenters, we describe a process for setting goals called HARD Goals.
+This study identifies a need for an entirely new process (something beyond SMART objectives).
+That process is HARD Goals.

 - Heartfelt — My goals will enrich the lives of somebody besides me— customers, the community, etc.